lachstr/physics_animations/_posts/2020-05-29-newtons-cradle-animation.md

 	  <source src="{{ site.baseurl }}/cradle/5_masses_3_raised.mp4" type="video/mp4">
 </video>

 One of the most striking results of this simulation is we have appeared to recreated the effect where the internal balls begin to move.
-Note how in this [video]() of a real pendulum we see the same effect.
+Note how in this video of a real pendulum we see the same effect.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0LnbyjOyEQ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The explanation I can come up with for this originates from what we meant by the seperation between pendulums being "small."